Philippcmd/SuperVanishV3/README.md

 ## Building
-Gradle is used to construct DebugStickFlowerPot.
+Gradle is used to construct SuperVanish.

 #### System Requirements
 * Java JDK 17